picssel/vue-multilingual/README.md

+## IMPORTANT

+This site is no lognger mantained, but kept for historical and informational reasons.

 # vue-multilingual

-This is the code repository for the tutorial [Create a multilingual Single Page Application with Vue](http://www.picssel.com/create-a-multilingual-spa-with-vue/).
+This is the code repository for the tutorial [Create a multilingual Single Page Application with Vue](http://www.picssel.com/archives/Creating a multilingual Single Page Application with Vue – picssel.pdf).
 The tutorial will show you how to create a single page application with internationalization support, using Vue and the Vue-I18n internationalization plugin.

 ### Tutorial goals
 - Create an internationalized application that supports different languages.